wilu-conference/wilu-conference.github.io/local.md

 **Dalhousie University**

 - To make a reservation to stay on campus, please visit our website:  [stay.dal.ca](http://stay.dal.ca).
 All conference delegates should use the promo code:  WILU20 to book accommodations within the conference block.
-- LeMarchant Place (individual temperature settings available), Risley Hall, and Howe Hall are all within steps of the conference buildings (McCain Arts & Social Sciences Building & Rowe Building).
+- LeMarchant Place (individual temperature settings available), Risley Hall, and Howe Hall are all within steps of the conference buildings.
 While Gerard Hall is 1.7 km from the conference buildings.
 - Please note that any student must present a valid student ID upon arrival in order to receive a discounted student rate.
 - If you require any assistance, please contact us by phone:  (888)271-9222 or by email at: [stay@dal.ca](mailto:stay@dal.ca) and one of our associates would be happy to help.